eldipa/book-of-gehn/posts/network/2017-04-16-Isolate-wifi-and-keep-traffic-out-Big-Brother-sight.md

 ```

 In both cases, the ``$SSID`` is the name of the wifi network
-which you want to connect.
+that you want to connect.

 To setup the IP address, the gateway and the DNS server we can use
 a DHCP client: